If one of your goals is to be kinder to the earth, then this sustainable transport solution with an SFU connection needs to be on your radar

 A: The Veemo™, hitting local streets this year, brought to you by VeloMetro Mobility.

-A velocar is essentially a recumbent bike inside a protective shell and, although it’s been around since the late 19th century, it was eclipsed in popularity by gas-powered automobiles.
-This human-powered transport method has been experiencing a resurrection as of late as the world clamours to find more sustainable ways to get around.
+The Veemo™ is VeloMetro Mobility’s unique take on the century-old velocar concept.
+The velocar, essentially a recumbent bike housed inside a protective shell, was eclipsed in popularity early on in the last century when gas-powered automobiles entered the consumer landscape.
+However, the human-powered transport method is experiencing a resurrection as the planet clamours to find more sustainable ways to get around.

-With the assistance of SFU’s Venture Connection® incubator program and program mentor Jim Derbyshire, Baker was able to hone the company's business plan.
-Baker then entered SFU’s VentureLabs® accelerator in 2014, which gave him access to continued mentorship from Jim as well as from both director Ian Hand and other VentureLabs companies.
+After completing his MBA, Bake took full advantage of SFU Innovates’ suite of initiatives which offer expert help in getting startup off the ground.
+With the assistance of SFU’s Venture Connection® incubator program, including program mentor Jim Derbyshire, Baker honed the company’s business plan and then quickly moved on to SFU’s VentureLabs® accelerator in 2014.
+This gave him access to continued mentorship from Derbyshire as well as from director Ian Hand and from other VentureLabs companies.

-VeloMetro dubbed their creation the Veemo™, and put a new twist on the velomobile by featuring an electric assist drive and automatic transmission, allowing riders to travel at speeds of up to 32km an hour with minimal effort.
-Otherwise, it maneuvers quite similarly to a bike with its lightweight body, handlebars and pedals.
+Featuring an electric assist drive and automatic transmission, the Veemo™ allows for travel speeds of up to 32km an hour with minimal effort.
+Otherwise, it maneuvers similar to a bike as it comes with a lightweight body, handlebars and pedals.

 As another bonus, the Veemo™ is officially classified as a bicycle in North America, so no driver’s license is required and it can travel along bike lanes.
 It is also fully enclosed, shielding the driver from the elements and nixing the need for a helmet.
-Plus, it includes storage space behind the seat for luggage or groceries.
-Baker notes, “And for riders who aren’t familiar with cycling routes, a 7-inch in-dash tablet provides turn-by-turn navigation and displays nearby parking spaces.”
+Storage space for luggage or groceries is available behind the seat too.
+Baker notes, “And for riders who aren’t familiar with cycling routes, a 7-inch, in-dash tablet provides turn-by-turn navigation and displays nearby parking spaces.”

-VeloMetro will follow the car share model popularized by the likes of Modo and car2Go, and, at about 28 cents a minute, a Veemo rental will cost you over a third less than existing car shares.
-The company is working with the City of Vancouver to launch a pilot fleet later this year and interested users should subscribe to the company’s mailing list for a chance to take one for a ride.
+The company will follow the car share model popularized by the likes of Modo and car2Go, and, at about 28 cents a minute, a rental will cost over a third less than existing car shares.
+In collaboration with the City of Vancouver, the company launched a pilot fleet in early 2016.
+Interested users can subscribe to the company’s mailing list for a chance to take one for a ride.

 VeloMetro Mobility co-founder Kody Baker is an experienced technology manager and entrepreneur with a strong vision for technology trends.
 With a broad range of deep experience in engineering, project management, and manufacturing within several cleantech and high-tech companies, he has brought to market products such as electric vehicles, biomass energy systems, and process control systems.
 He holds a B.Apsc.
 (Mech) from UBC and a MOT MBA from SFU.